-How is the Calculation of Pregnancy Weeks Done After IVF (In Vitro Fertilisation)?
+How Is the Calculation of Pregnancy Weeks Done After IVF (In Vitro Fertilisation)?

-The calculation of due date for a pregnancy achieved through in vitro fertilization is slightly different from that of a pregnancy that occurs by natural fertilisation.
+The calculation of the due date for a pregnancy achieved through in vitro fertilization is slightly different from that of a pregnancy that occurs by natural fertilisation.
 In this case, the information available for due date calculation is precise.
 The date of ovulation (the date at which the egg was taken) or the date at which the embryo was implanted is exactly known in an IVF pregnancy.
 Apart from these two dates, the due date is also calculated from the LMP, day 3 or day 5 of IVF treatment.

-How Accurate is Pregnancy Due Date Calculation?
+How Accurate Is Pregnancy Due Date Calculation?

 The anxiety around the due date is a very normal feeling among pregnant women.
 The due date that the doctor provides usually gives an approximate time frame for all the preparations towards delivering the baby.
 Weeks, months or trimesters are often used to quantify the stage of pregnancy and you can choose any method that you find convenient.

-What Happens If Labour Is Too Early or Too Late?
+What Happens if Labour Is Too Early or Too Late?

-There are many cases in which labour may come too early before your due date, or the due date may be surpassed, with no signs of labour.
+There are many cases in which labour may come too early before your due date or the due date may be surpassed, with no signs of labour.
 There are certain steps or precautions that your doctor can take.

 1. Early Labour

 Pre-term birth means a birth that occurs before the 37th week of pregnancy.
-If the issue does not lie with inaccurate calculation of due date, and the baby is not fully developed for birth, the doctor may try to delay labour in order to give your baby some more time in the womb.
+If the issue does not lie with the inaccurate calculation of the due date, and the baby is not fully developed for birth, the doctor may try to delay labour in order to give your baby some more time in the womb.
 In cases where this is not possible, the baby is closely monitored after birth to ensure good health.

 2. Late Labour

 Post-term birth is when labour does not occur even after the 41st week of pregnancy.
 This can be a cause for concern, as it could cause complications to the mother’s and baby’s health and even increase the risk of stillbirth.
-In this case, the doctor will try various labour induction methods for a sooner delivery.
+In this case, the doctor will try various labour induction methods for sooner delivery.